Programming-0101/TheBook/_old/_manuscript/topic-I.md

 1. Address + Student + GenderType – This revised version of the Student class now has an Address field.
 The address field is new; although similar to the CanadianAddress class, the Address class is simpler and more "generic" (having "State" instead of "Province" and "ZipCode" instead of "PostalCode").
 2. ImproperFraction + MixedNumber + ProperFraction – In this sample, the idea of a Fraction class is made more specific by replacing it with three more specific types of numbers: MixedNumber, ProperFraction, and ImproperFraction.
 A MixedNumber is made up of a whole number and a ProperFraction.
 A MixedNumber can also be expressed as or derived from an ImproperFraction.
 The reciprocal of a ProperFraction is an ImproperFraction and the reciprocal of an ImproperFraction is a ProperFraction.

-##Coin + CoinFace
+## Coin + CoinFace

-The CoinFace enumeration helps to describe the tw  * sides of a Coin, which can then be used in a tossing game.
+The CoinFace enumeration helps to describe the two sides of a Coin, which can then be used in a tossing game.

 **Problem Statement**